Updated 9 min read

 For Ed Bixby, President of the Green Burial Council, choosing a green burial makes you a steward for future generations.

-“[You’re] basically going back to the earth as we came and really the only way human beings have practiced — other than cremation — for a millennia.
+“[You’re] basically going back to the earth as we came and really the only way human beings have practiced — other than cremation — for centuries.
 We didn't invent anything new, what we're doing is reintroducing people to what once was,” says Bixby.

 For those who would rather opt for cremation, carbon-neutral cremations are an option.
 To offset carbon emissions caused by cremations, these ceremonies use cremated remains as a conservation effort.
 For example, companies like Eternal Reefs repurpose cremated remains as food for coral reef restoration.